palaksriv/payment-gateway-integration/README.md

-The mock gateway signs the webhook using HMAC-SHA256 before sending it to the integration service.
+The Mock Payment Gateway signs the webhook using HMAC-SHA256 before sending it to the Integration Service.

-The integration service:
+The Integration Service then:

 1\.
-Receives the webhook
+Receives the webhook.

 2\.
-Reads the signature
+Reads the signature.

 3\.
-Calculates the expected HMAC-SHA256 signature
+Calculates the expected signature.

 4\.
-Verifies the signature
+Verifies the signature.

 5\.
-Checks whether `event\_id` was already processed
+Checks the `event\_id`.

 6\.
-Stores the event if it is new
+Rejects the event if it was already processed.

 7\.
-Updates the payment status
+Stores the new event.

-\---
+8\.
+Updates the payment status.

-\# Postman Testing
+\## Postman Testing

-The project includes a Postman workflow for testing the complete payment lifecycle.
+The Postman workflow covers the complete payment lifecycle.

-The demonstrated scenarios include:
+Tested scenarios include: